python/cpython/Doc/tutorial/floatingpoint.rst

 ``0.10000000000000001`` and
 ``0.1000000000000000055511151231257827021181583404541015625`` are all
 approximated by ``3602879701896397 / 2 ** 55``.
 Since all of these decimal
-values share the same approximation, any one of them could be displayed and while still preserving the invariant ``eval(repr(x)) == x``.
+values share the same approximation, any one of them could be displayed while still preserving the invariant ``eval(repr(x)) == x``.

 Historically, the Python prompt and built-in :func:`repr` function would chose